Kousay-Jebir/eCommerceApp/README.md

 POO IMPLEMENTATION OF THIS FEATURE :
 ![enter image description here](https://i.imgur.com/Rp9wcKt.jpg)
 10. **Discount on cart total (optional feature)**
-The customer is able throught the menu to apply a discount percentage , this discount is the applied to his current cart total price via the method applydiscount() in the Customer Class
+The customer is able throught the menu to apply a discount percentage ,the class CustomNumberGenerator is responsible for generating a random discount amount , the class Discount defines a set of discounts along with their probabilities of getting generated and calls the method provided by the CustomerNumberGenerator giving it the set of discounts and their probabilities

+this OOP implementation provides a clean way to let the developer play around with the probabilities and the possible results without touching anything else in the code the user is able to try his luck throught the welcoming page menu